Deputy Sheriffs, Medics, and Fire Marshals

 Supplemental Retirement Plan Board

 The Supplemental Retirement Plan has a Pension Board made up of representatives of Deputy Sheriffs, Medics, Fire Marshals, General Schedule employees as well as City management.
-The Board overseees the investments of the pension plan.
+The Board oversees the investments of the pension plan.
 Meetings are open to the public.
-View the 2013 Calendar of Pension Board Meetings.
+Click HERE to find additional details on the Supplemental Retirement Board.

 Retirement Income Plan Contract 719118